|

 Project Participants

-by Professor Robert Hollander of Princeton University.
-The original
+by Professor Robert Hollander of Princeton University,

-Brownlee, Jeffrey Schnapp, and Nancy Vickers.
-The original database
+included Professors Kevin Brownlee, Jeffrey Schnapp, and Nancy

-design and user interface were the work of
+Vickers.
+The original database design and user interface were the work

-provided by Janet Stephens and Jonathan Altman.
+was provided by Janet Stephens and Jonathan Altman.

 Stephen Campbell and Kirt Johnson of Dartmouth College